-The Graduate Program in Kinesiology and Health Science offers courses, research and professional training leading to a Master of Arts (MA), Master of Science (MSc), Masters of Fitness Science Non-Thesis (MFSc) and Doctor of Philosophy (PhD) degrees.
+The Graduate Program in Kinesiology and Health Science offers courses, research and professional training leading to a Master of Arts (MA), Master of Science (MSc), Master of Fitness Science (MFSc) and Doctor of Philosophy (PhD) degrees.

-Our masters and doctoral program will prepare you for opportunities for advanced study in the following areas of specialization:
+Our masters and doctoral program will prepare you for opportunities for advanced study in the following areas:

 - Neural and Biomechanical Control of Movement

 - Socio-Cultural and Policy Studies in Sport and Physical Activity